 During the visit, the judges will be introduced to the community representatives and will typically visit the showcase locations and places of interest relevant to that entry.

 The presentation should highlight the work being done by the community group and should demonstrate the commitment, co-operation and spirit that exists in the area.
-It’s likely that you will use Powerpoint for your presentation.
-It is expected that Liaison Officers will assist in this area.
+As it is likely that you will use PowerPoint for your presentation, your Liaison Officer can assist in this area.